Cloud computing in healthcare is on the rise

 Collaborative patient care

-Thanks to cloud computing, healthcare organizations and professionals can easily collaborate on shared data in real-time.
-Physicians can view patient medical records and share them with other specialists to get a consultation from a colleague.
 A laboratory can upload a patient’s test results, MRA images, and other data, which will be immediately available to nurses and physicians.
 Finally, physicians can share data with pharmacists and work together to create better medication plans.

 Cloud computing can also simplify care management between a patient and multiple healthcare parties, including clinics, physicians, and insurers.
-Instead of putting care management on the patient’s shoulders (what 60% of patients complain about), all parties can instantly check the medical records of other specialists.
+Instead of putting care management on the patient’s shoulders (what 63% of patients complain about), all parties can instantly check the medical records of other specialists.

 These benefits clearly show why the role of cloud computing in healthcare departments is widely acknowledged.
 Still, cloud migration isn’t as smooth as we would like.

-Challenges of cloud computing implementation in healthcare
+challenges of cloud computing in medicine

 Cloud computing is an excellent solution for healthcare, but before committing to it, you should know about the challenges of cloud implementation.